 - Use appropriately sized hardware for the Events Service machines.
-The Platform Admin application checks the target system for minimum hardware requirements.
+The Enterprise Console checks the target system for minimum hardware requirements.
 For more information on these requirements, see the description of the profile argument to the Events Service install command in Install the Events Service Cluster.

-- The Controller and Events Service must reside on the same local network and communicate by internal network.
-Do not deploy the cluster to nodes on different networks, whether relative to each other or to the Controller where the Platform Admin application runs.
+- The Controller and Events Service must reside on the same local network and communicate by the internal network.
+Do not deploy the cluster to nodes on different networks, whether relative to each other or to the Controller where the Enterprise Console runs.
 When identifying cluster hosts in the configuration, you will need to use the internal DNS name or IP address of the host, not the externally routable DNS name.

 Make sure that the appropriate ports on each Events Service host are open.
 See Port Settings for more information.

-The Platform Admin application uses an SSH key to access the Events Services hosts.
+The Enterprise Console uses an SSH key to access the Events Services hosts.
 See the section below for information on generating the key.

 Events Service nodes normally operate behind a load balancer.
-When installing an Events Service node, the Platform Admin application automatically configures a direct connection from the Controller to the node.
-If you deploy a cluster, the first master node is automatically configured as the connection point in the Controller.
+When installing an Events Service node, the Enterprise Console automatically configures a direct connection from the Controller to the node.
+If you deploy a cluster, the first primary node is automatically configured as the connection point in the Controller.
 You will need to reconfigure the Controller to connect through the load balancer VIP after installation, as described below.
 For sample configurations, see Load Balance Events Service Traffic.